What is a Rogowski Coil?

 Rogowski Coil Design

 Consider the conductive element ‘dr’ at distance ‘x’ from the origin.
 The current-carrying conductor is placed at the center of the coil.
-The below figure shows the arrangement of the Rogowski coil.
+The figure below shows the arrangement of a typical Rogowski coil.

 As per biot-savart law, the magnetic strength at distance x is given by;